Coronavirus unemployment: Everything you need to know about payments, applying and more

-If you've never lost a job or been furloughed, the COVID-19 outbreak might have changed that for you.
+If you've never lost a job or been furloughed, the coronavirus outbreak might have changed that for you.

-The $2.2 trillion emergency relief bill that recently passed is changing who qualifies for unemployment and for how much.
+The $2.2 trillion emergency relief bill that President Trump signed last week is changing who qualifies for unemployment and for how much.
 Here's a breakdown of what to expect.

 What is unemployment insurance?